-Our discussion and analysis of the Village of North Barrington's financial performance provides an overview of the Village's financial activities for the fiscal year ended April 30, 2023.
+Our discussion and analysis of the Village of North Barrington (the Village), Illinois' financial performance provides an overview of the Village's financial activities for the fiscal year ended April 30, 2024.
 Please read it in conjunction with financial statements, which can be found in the basic financial statement section of this report.